Emergency dentist services

 Accidents, dental pain, and infection can occur at any time of the day or night.
 If you develop a problem with your dental health that cannot wait until your dentist can see you during normal business hours, then it is considered an emergent situation.

-Some dental emergencies are very obvious: if you knock out, break, or severely crack a tooth, you will need to be seen right away by an emergency dentist.
+Some dental emergencies are very obvious: If you have a knocked out, broken, or severely cracked tooth, you will need to be seen right away by an emergency dentist.
 Quick action can sometimes prevent tooth loss.
-When you are experiencing tooth pain, a broken tooth, or a minor chip in one of your teeth, however, you might not be sure if you require treatment right away.
-You might be able to contact your dental office in Miami for an appointment with their staff on the same or following day.
+When you are experiencing tooth pain or have a broken tooth or a minor chip in one of your teeth, you might not be sure if you require treatment right away.
+In this case, you can contact your dental office in Miami for an appointment with their emergency medical staff on the same or the following day.

 Not sure if yours qualify as an emergency?

-If you aren’t sure if what you’re experiencing qualifies for needing immediate treatment, it is best to contact your dental office if they are open, or an office specializing in emergency dentistry, like Gallardo in the Miami area.
-A dental professional will be able to tell you whether or not you should come in for treatment immediately.
+If you aren’t sure if what you’re experiencing qualifies for needing emergency treatment, it is best to contact your dental office if they are open, or an office specializing in emergency dentistry, such as Gallardo in the Miami area.
+A dental professional will be able to tell you whether or not you should come in for medical attention immediately.
 Contact a dentist for:

 - Swelling